 Protecting Your Smile for a Lifetime

-At our Colorado Springs general dentistry office, our team believes in providing personalized care, treating not only the symptoms that may have brought you into our office, but also the cause of those symptoms.
+At our Briargate general dentistry office, our team believes in providing personalized care, treating not only the symptoms that may have brought you into our office, but also the cause of those symptoms.
 We take time to listen and talk with you.
 We know that even minor oral health problems can affect your whole body—and at the general dentistry practice of Dr. Gregory Solich, we seek to improve your overall well-being by providing excellent care for your dental well-being.

 - Bite Alignment.
 If your bite is not in alignment you may experience TMJ/TMD symptoms, such as vertigo, ringing in the ears, muscle stress, and discomfort in your face, neck, shoulders, and even your back.